ISSA Nutritionist Study Guide

 Making changes or adjustments to behaviors or lifestyle patterns can be a difficult task for someone to do, as every person goes through the process in their own time and they have their own form of setbacks and successes.

-The stages of change, which was briefly touched on in the last chapter, works to define the general steps that lead to someone actually going through with their changing of behaviors.
+The stages of change, which was briefly touched on in the last chapter, work to define the general steps that lead to someone actually going through with their changing of behaviors.

 The stages of change model describes the thoughts, feelings, and behaviors of people in the processes of change.